rubenofen/MongooseQueue/README.md

-# MongooseQueue
+# MongooseQueueEmbeded

-MongooseQueue is a NodeJS package that allows managing and processing Mongoose documents as payload in a queue.
+MongooseQueueEmbeded is a NodeJS package based on MongooseQueue project that allows managing and processing Mongoose documents as payload in a queue.
+In order to avoid to manage a diferent document to be deleted or modified after the job, with this embeded version, we can to sent a "DTO" to process in the job and then decide if it is necessary to access to original document or several documents in the database.
 Feel free to contribute and share issues you find or features you'd like to see.

 ## Requirements